-Capital is no longer the only decisive factor of production in today’s global economy: a business or an economy’s competitive advantage is increasingly determined by innovative ideas or immaterial services, and is less dependent on tangible assets.
+Capital is no longer the only decisive factor of production in the global economy: a business’s or an economy’s competitive advantage is increasingly determined by innovative ideas or non-material services, and is less dependent on tangible assets.
 We are rapidly moving from capitalism to “talentism”.
 In such a world, gender parity can no longer be treated as superfluous.
-Women make up a half of potential human capital available in any economy.
-The efficient use of this talent pool is a key driver of competitiveness.
+Women make up half of the potential human capital available in any economy, and the efficient use of this talent pool is a key driver of competitiveness.

-The Gender Parity Programme is committed to promoting women’s leadership and gender parity across the globe by using the following four approaches:
+The Gender Parity Programme is committed to promoting women’s leadership and gender parity across the globe through four interconnected workstreams:

-In addition, the Programme is conducting unique new research with 87 governments to pool information on policies that promote women’s economic integration.
-This research is presented in the Global Gender Gap Report 2013 and will be expanded in the next edition.
+In addition, the Programme has conducted research with 87 governments to pool information on policies that promote women’s economic integration.
+This research was presented in the Global Gender Gap Report 2013 and will be expanded in the next edition.

 Generating Insights to Close the Gender Gap

 The Repository of Successful Practices is an online platform that offers practical information on practices adopted by leading companies to close the gender gap at the corporate level, along supply chains or in the broader ecosystem.
 It provides a six-point framework through which to focus organizational gender parity efforts: measurement and target-setting; mentorship and training; awareness, incentives and accountability; work environment and work-life balance; leadership and company commitment; and responsibility beyond the office.